30% of Wisconsin residents get COVID-19 vaccine

 Although we use terms like “open” and “available,” a hospital can only put a patient in a bed if it has the staff to care for them, including doctors, nurses and food services.

-TUESDAY’S COUNTY CASE AND DEATH UPDATES (WEDNESDAY’S NUMBERS ARE IN PROGRESS) (counties with new cases or deaths are indicated in bold) *
+TUESDAY’S COUNTY CASE AND DEATH UPDATES (counties with new cases or deaths are indicated in bold) *

 Wisconsin